dcunited001/dcunited001.github.io/_drafts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

 #### Dual Argot Space of a Language

-Dual argot space of a language: the space of potential argots, and methods of argotization, which is not equivalent for languages.
+Dual argot space of a language: the space of potential argots, and
+- methods of "argotization" are not equivalent for languages
 - expanding this space — particularly the grammatical/syntactical
   methods that cryptolects use, their ability to disperse their preservation through linguistic evolution — is a critical